PHYSIOTHERAPIST B.APP.SCI (PHYSIO.), B.APP.SCI (SP. SCI.), APAM

 Tell us about your experiences with athletes.

-Cassie: I’ve only been in Australia a short time, but I have worked in the NRL and NYC Rugby League competitions.
+Cassie: I have worked in the NRL and NYC Rugby League competitions.
 At home in England, I worked with QPR in the Premier League.

 What can people expect at GrandStand?